trinker/termco/README.md

 (<http://caleydo.org/tools/upset>).
 The time invested in learning this plot type can be very fruitful in utilizing a technique that scales to the types of data sets that **termco** outputs.
 This tool can be useful in order to understand overlap and thus improve discrimination.
-Note that `plot.tag_co_occurrence` uses raw counts of the `term_count` matrix whereas `plot_upset` uses one-hot representation as generated by the default normalization of `mutate_term_count`.

     plot_upset(model)